Kapernikov/skaffold-helm-tutorial/chapters/06-skaffold.md

 Question:

+* Can you try to make one of the templates invalid (e.g. just put some gibberish invalid yaml).
+Just like in last chapter.
+What error do you get now ?
+Is it a skaffold error or a helm error ?
+What happens if you introduce a syntax error in the skaffold.yaml ?
-* try "skaffold dev" instead of "skaffold run".
-What happens.
+* Try `skaffold dev` instead of `skaffold run`.
+What happens ?
 * While skaffold dev is running, change (and save) HelloWorld.vue from frontend/src/components.
 What happens ?
-* now try skaffold dev with some extra arguments: `--auto-build=false` `--auto-deploy=false` and `--cleanup=false`.
+* Now try skaffold dev with some extra arguments: `--auto-build=false` `--auto-deploy=false` and `--cleanup=false`.
 Now try the above experiment again.
-* we're done now with this chapter. can you clean up (using skaffold off course) ?
+* We're done now with this chapter.
+Can you clean up (using Skaffold of course) ?

 ## Wrapping up